freyfogle/freyfogle.github.io/_posts/2015-10-25-where-im-from.md

 Here is a list of all the places in my life I’ve lived for at least 6 weeks

+**Update:** this post is originally from 2015, but I've since been keeping it up to date

 <ol>
 <li>Peoria, Illinois, USA</li>
 <li>San Antonio, Texas, USA</li>